kubesonde/kubesonde/README.md

 # Kubesonde

-Kubesonde is a tool to probe and test network security policies in a Kubernetes.
+Kubesonde is a tool to probe and test network security policies in Kubernetes.

 ![kubesonde infra](docs/kubesonde.png "kubesonde infrastructure")

 ## Structure of the project
-Folders are organised as follows:
+Folders are organized as follows:
 - `crd`: backend service and kubesonde CRD
 - `docs`: documentation of the project/ideas.
-- `frontend`: contains the UI for analysing the probe outputs
+- `frontend`: contains the UI for analyzing the probe outputs
 - `examples`: sample output from Kubesonde

 ## Run Kubesonde
-### 1. Start the kubernetes engine
+### 1. Start the Kubernetes engine

-You can run kubernetes on the cloud, bare-metal or via minikube or kind.
+You can run Kubernetes on the cloud, bare-metal or via Minikube or Kind.
 ### 2. Install the app to test

 Install the application you want to test (e.g., `helm install wordpress bitnami/wordpress`).
 Make sure that the app is running with no errors.

 ### 3. Install Kubesonde

 To install kubesonde run `kubectl apply -f kubesonde.yaml`.
-This creates all the required resources to run kubesonde on your cluster.
-After that, you can install a scanner object for kubesonde.
-An example one, targeting only the default namespace is available.
+This creates all the required resources to run Kubesonde on your cluster.
+After that, you can install a scanner object for Kubesonde.
+For example, targeting only the default namespace is available.
 Then, you can create a Kubesonde object, for instance:
 ```yaml
 apiVersion: security.kubesonde.io/v1
 kind: Kubesonde